- Fields and Strategies of Mobilized Islam

 The role and influence of Jihadist groups in the Syrian civil war has received considerable attention in academic and public debates over the past few years.
 Much of this attention is focused on the Islamic State and the Nusra Front (currently rebranded as the Fatah al-Sham Front) and their efforts to implement Islamic rule in Northern-Syria.
 Alternatively, I focus on a general contentious topic: in this case public service provision in rebel controlled areas, and explore how a wide range of actors – from Jihadist groups to Islamist associations – interacted around these issues.
 By analyzing the use of religion in these struggles, I provide a dynamic, micro-level, analysis of Islamist strategies at the intersection of political and everyday mobilization.

-- Donker, T.H., (Forthcoming) Between Rebels and Uprising: Intersecting Networks and Discursive Strategies in Rebel Controlled Syria.
+- Donker, T.H., (2018) Between Rebellion and Uprising: Intersecting Networks and Discursive Strategies in Rebel Controlled Syria.
 Social Movement Studies.

 - Donker, T.H., (2018) Dschihadismus und Governance in Nordsyrien (Jihadism and Governance in North-Syria).
 Mittelweg 36, vol 27, no 2: 58-85.

 - Donker, T.H., (2017) Beyond Syria: Civil society in failed episodes of democratization.
 In: Della Porta, D.; Donker, T.H.; Hall, B.; Poljarevic, E.; Ritter, D. Social Movements and Civil War: When protests for democratization fail, Routledge.

 - Donker, T.H.
 (2012).
 Working Paper.
 No Way Back: Actors, structures and mobilization opportunities in the 2011-2013 Syrian uprising.
 European University Institute: ERC Project Mobilizing 4 Democracy.

 Mapping the Principal Components of Mobilized Islam